aaron3636/KAP/README.md

 # Klinisches Anwendungsprojekt - Server Repository

-Klinisches Anwendungsprojekt - Server Repository Welcome to the Klinisches Anwendungsprojekt (Clinical Application Project) server repository!
+Welcome to the Klinisches Anwendungsprojekt (Clinical Application Project) server repository!
 This project comprises a server and a client application designed to streamline the testing of clinical data resources.
-The server is built upon the open-source Hapi-FHIR project and incorporates bearer token authentication for enhanced security.
+The server is built upon the open-source [Hapi-FHIR](https://hapifhir.io/) project and incorporates bearer token authentication for enhanced security.

 ## Table of Contents